OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Adjusting-the-AP-Network.md

 //  let's keep the ones outlined below as well as a nice little intro to uci - can later link to uci articles -->

 The Omega's AP Network settings, such as the SSID, the password and more, can be modified through the command-line by using the `uci` command.

+The abbreiviation `uci` stands for Unified Configuration Interface.
+This utility has been developed by OpenWRT in order to centralize and allow easy command-line access to the configuration files on your device.

 The following command will show you the wireless configuration settings, and each of the option names:

 ```
 uci show wireless